Hearing screening

 Statement of standard

-Standardised hearing screening is conducted using Automated Auditory Brainstem Response (AABR) technology before one month of age, and where necessary diagnostic investigations are completed before three months and early interventions are started within the first six months.
+Standardised hearing screening is conducted using Automated Auditory Brainstem Response (AABR) technology before discharge, with continuous tracking and ongoing surveillance of infants who fail the screening, to ensure that, where necessary diagnostic investigations are completed before three months and early interventions are started within the first six months.

 Rationale